 Age was not a predictor for a favorable neurological outcome (P = 0.1309).

 There was a considerably higher occurrence of cardiac etiology among patients with VT/VF, than among patients with non-VT/VF; 91% and 29%, respectively (OR: 25.2; 95% CI, 10.5 to 60.6; P < 0.0001).
 There was no significant difference in the distribution of time to ROSC </≥ 20 minutes between VT/VF and non-VT/VF rhythms (OR: 0.87; 95% CI, 0.42 to 1.80; P = 0.8543).
 Furthermore, there was no significant difference in the occurrence of VT/VF and non-VT/VF rhythms in neither age (P = 0.8665) nor gender (P = 0.1133).

-Analysis of clinical predictors for survival and favorable neurological outcome
+Table 2 summarizes the predictors for survival and a favorable neurological outcome.